 3. Hike It Baby: This is an organization I recently found out about and immediately fell in love!
 They take walks/hikes almost daily and the group consists of two leaders and caregivers with their children.
 Hike It Baby not only offers a schedule ahead of time, but also describes what the walk/hike will entail (location, amount of time, etc.) so you know what ages are appropriate to bring and whether it would be better to use a carrier or a stroller.

 4. Go to the library: This one you may have already thought of so that your child can keep up their reading throughout the summer, but don’t forget about classes as well.
 For example, my local library offers classes that run throughout the week and are offered completely free of charge.
 You just have to make sure you register your child before the class fills up for some of them!
 Find your local library!
 (I was pleasantly surprised at how many we actually have in our area).

 5. Go to a public beach: You can build sandcastles, collect shells, and play in the surf, among other things.
 (If you’re not near a beach, consider a lake or river too!)
-Click here to find a local beach near you!

 6. Backyard camping: No cost, no worries.
 Pack some snacks, play outside, and stargaze while falling asleep.
 Worst case scenario, pack up and go back inside to the comfort of your own bed!

 7. Volunteer: This can be done at many places, just call ahead and see or use a volunteer matching website.
 Some places you could consider are wildlife centers, churches, nursing homes, day care centers, or a historical society.